Earn the nonprofit management certificate that positions you to lead.

 “I’ve been operating a nonprofit for five years and I want to get things right as we start getting ready to scale our programs nationwide.
 After just a few weeks in this Certificate program, I feel much more confident in my ability to lead us in the right direction.” -Tenneh Kemah

-One of the greatest assets of the Certificate program is the hands-on care and attention that each student receives from Do Good Institute and School of Public Policy faculty and staff to determine their career goals, expand their networks, and land that dream job.
+One of the greatest assets of the Nonprofit Management and Leadership Certificate is the hands-on care and attention that each student receives from the Do Good Institute faculty and staff to determine their career goals, expand their networks, and land their dream job.

-The program gives you a solid foundation in fundraising, financial management, and strategic planning--key skills for an effective nonprofit leader.
-At the same time, you will also learn about yourself and your own management and leadership philosophy along the way, and how to effectively manage people to achieve social impact.
+How does this certificate help a professional who wants to grow their nonprofit?
+As one of the best nonprofit certificate programs in the nation, the Nonprofit Management and Leadership program gives you a solid foundation in fundraising, financial management, and strategic planning.
+At the same time, you will learn about yourself and your own nonprofit management and leadership philosophy along the way, mastering effective management skills to achieve social impact.

 Is financial support available for current nonprofit professionals?

-There is also the zero-interest Terp Payment Plan which enables you to spread tuition payments over a semester or academic year so you don't have to pay a lump-sum at the start of the semester.
-Learn more.
+There is also the zero-interest Terp Payment Plan which enables you to spread tuition payments over a semester or academic year, so you don't have to pay a lump sum at the start of the semester.
+Learn more here.

-University of Maryland staff and graduate assistants may be eligible for tuition remission as a benefit of their employment.
+University of Maryland staff, graduate assistants and faculty may be eligible for tuition remission as a benefit of their employment.
 Check with your HR coordinator for specific information.